eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 ## 3. Add a new user to Keycloak

-1\.
-Copy the **Access URL** returned in the previous step and paste it into a browser.
+1. Copy the **Access URL** and paste it into a browser.

+2. Click **Administration Console** and log in to Keycloak with `admin` as the default login user name and `admin` as the default password.

+3. Change the administrator password and return to the **Administration Console**.
+- Click the **Admin** link and choose **Manage Account/Password**.
+- Set a new administrator password.
+- To return to the admin console, use the **Admin** link or log out and log back in to Keycloak as the admin user with your new admin password.

-2\.
-Ensure that the Realm is set to `Codewind` by clicking on the dropdown arrow on the page.
-Select **Codewind** if necessary, then:
+4. Ensure that the Realm is set to `Codewind` by clicking on the dropdown arrow on the page.
+Select **Codewind** if necessary and complete these steps:
 - Click **Users**.
 - Click **Add user**.
 - Complete the **username** field.